seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **Vesting scans 28 days and publishes by proximity, not by discovery.** A cliff three weeks out is written to state as a future catalyst the moment it is known and becomes reportable when its nearness changes the trade (§11) — never printed the day it is found merely because it was found.
-The publication window stays 14 days; the scan window is wider so that nothing arrives as a surprise inside it.
+The publication window is the holding window, seven days (§6); the scan window is wider so that nothing arrives as a surprise inside it.
 Discovery may come from a vesting aggregator or from the discovery search (§6); **publication requires the protocol's own schedule**, exactly as it did for the SUI unlock, **or — where that schedule cannot be read — the collapsed line at `reported`** (§6), which can close a side and